kwast-os/kwast/README.md

 Another interesting thing is that it means the software is cross-platform and that the compiler could enable platform-specific optimisations.

 For notes on Spectre, Meltdown and other related issues, see [#10](https://github.com/nielsdos/kwast/issues/10).
+An additional idea is to allow to use optional hardware protection domains in the future if requested.

 ## Getting Started